The old Javanese word for gambling

 Experience has shown that defining the meanings of Javanese words is like aiming at a moving target.
 A comparison of definitions from two existing dictionaries, say Pigeaud and Jansz, seems to highlight this problem, because often the meanings given apparently differ, either in emphasis or totally, or the word is missing in one but present in the other.
 What is going on here?
 Is this the same language?
 Was one lexicographer right and the other wrong?

-In old Javanese, twah and toh can be used interchangebly to refer to birthmarks or black spots found on human bodies, this is because Pigeaud (1924) tells that, of the five Tantu Panggĕlaran manuscripts used for his PhD thesis, two of them (Manuscript A and C) spelt the word as twah, and the other two (Manuscript D and E) spelt the word as toh.
+In old Javanese, twah and toh can be used interchangebly to refer to birthmarks or black spots found on human bodies, this is because Pigeaud (1924) tells us that, of the five Tantu Panggĕlaran manuscripts used for his PhD thesis, two of them (Manuscript A and C) spelt the word as twah, and the other two (Manuscript D and E) spelt the word as toh.

 Source Deictic particle Gambling stake Colored spot on skin